irishgordo/harvester-wiki/Harvester-API-Test.md

     "ttl":57600000
 }
 ```
-the response cookies will contain a `R_SESS` key, save this token and it will be used for those authorized API calls:
+the response cookies will send a `R_SESS` key, save this token somewhere and it will be used for future authorized API calls:
 ```
 R_SESS: token-hbxw6%3Attcmtwrrk2l7p4sshklpjnmx27gzk5mgz9cxzrtm75qlh47mkx2m7b
 ```

 ## /v1 APIs
 Go to the `https://harvester-ip:30443/v1`, this is the standard RESTful API of Harvester server, the API spec reference can be found in [here](https://github.com/rancher/api-spec/blob/master/specification.md).
-It will list and watch all the Kubernetes CRD resources, and users can perform a regular CRUD operation against those CRD objects.
+This API will list and watch all the Kubernetes CRDs, and users can perform a regular CRUD operation against those CRD objects.

-As a client implementation example, you may refer to the [go-harvester](https://github.com/harvester/go-harvester) which is a Go client implementation for the Harvester.
+As a client implementation example, you may refer to the [go-harvester](https://github.com/harvester/go-harvester) which is a Go client implementation for the Harvester API.

 ### GET /v1
-since `/v1` API is secured behind the authentication, so u will need to add the `R_SESS: token-xxx` to the request headers.
+since `/v1` API is secured with the authentication, so u will need to add the `R_SESS: token-xxx` to the request headers.

 [Imgur](https://imgur.com/k5dRbrm)